Xi'an: Christianity

 The first recorded Christian missionary in China was Alopen, a Syriac-speaker, who arrived in Xi'an (then known as Chang'an) in 635 along the Silk Road.
 The Nestorian Stele, now located in Xi'an's Beilin Museum, is a Tang Chinese stele erected in 781 that documents the 150 years of early Christianity in China following Alopen.
 It is a 279 cm limestone block with text in both Chinese and Syriac describing the existence of Christian communities in several cities in northern China.
 The Daqin Pagoda, a Buddhist pagoda in Zhouzhi County of Xi'an, has been suggested to have originally been a Nestorian Christian church from the Tang dynasty.

 Baptist missionaries from England ran a hospital in Xi'an.
 In 1892, Arthur Gostick Shorrock and Moir Duncan founded the Sianfu Mission, in present-day Xi'an.

 Islam

-Xi'an has a minority Muslim community, most of these Muslims are from the Hui group, there are an estimated 50,000 Hui Muslims in Xi'an.
+Xi'an has a Muslim community made up of people from the Hui ethnic group.
+There are an estimated 50,000 Hui Muslims in Xi'an.
 There are seven mosques in Xi'an, the best known being the Great Mosque.
 The Great Mosque, located in the city center, is one of the oldest and most significant mosques in China.
 It was built during the Tang Dynasty and has been renovated and expanded over the centuries.
 The mosque reflects a unique blend of Islamic and traditional Chinese architectural styles.